 It was delicious, but on a hot evening in a restaurant without air conditioning it was a bit much.
 More European tour groups came in, and all of the fans were turned to face their tables instead of ours.
 Our guides had disappeared.
 We’d finished for a little while, then some of us decided to get up and go.
 That, of course, brought out our guides.
 We headed back to the hotel, arriving at 9pm.

 I downloaded photos, wrote into my journal, and headed off to bed.
-It was a long day!
+It had been a long day!

 I slept well, waking up just before the 6am alarm.
 Again I decided to have coffee and bits of dried fruit in my room rather than head down to breakfast.
 I also did a bit of packing, and washed two shirts in the hopes that they’ll dry before we leave tomorrow morning.